A game and swing built on rhythm and tempo.

 After starting his career as an insurance broker Oosterhuis decided in 1968, at the age of 20 years old, to take the path of professional golf.
 The decision finally fell after his success in the Walker Cup.

 The high-speed swing film (taken by Bernard Cooke under dark clouds) above shows Peter practicing in 1973, his first British win as a professional ( the Agfa-Gaevert tournament ) was now long behind him.
 His movement looks very established and full of confidence.

 Oosterhuis described his swing as a three-quarter backswing.
 He said he developed the shortened version to overcome his natural highball flight.
 His tall stature and higher lofted irons ( before manufacturers started winding loft down as a sales gimmick in the eighties) combined to leave him with little other option.
 The strong breezes of British links courses would have made it even worse.

 Interestingly, although being 6 feet 5 inches tall, Oosty still preferred to use standard-length clubs.

 Peter hit the professional tour running with several good showings, including a sixth-place finish in the Open.
-The incredible career start was unsurprisingly rewarded with the 1969 Henry Cotton rookie of the year award, a title inaugurated in 1960 to encourage British talent.
-Part of the prize for winning was two weeks of free accommodation and tuition with Sir Henry Cotton at the Penina complex on the Algarve, Portugal.
+The incredible career start was unsurprisingly rewarded with the 1969 Henry Cotton Rookie of the Year Award, a title inaugurated in 1960 to encourage British talent.
+Part of the prize for winning was two weeks of free accommodation and tuition with Sir Henry Cotton at the Penina complex in the Algarve, Portugal.

 Penina-Cotton in front of one of the best golf complexes in Europe in the early seventies